Vaibhavihambire/ML--Olympic-Medal-Prediction---Regression/README.md

 # Olympic Medal Prediction (Machine Learning)

 This project predicts the number of Olympic medals a country can win based on the number of athletes and the previous number of medals using a simple machine learning model.
+Objective: This project is beginner level for learning purpose.

 ## Project Steps